Vietnam.vn - Nền tảng quảng bá Việt Nam

 From this result, Mr. Giang said that currently, the level of labor in the tourism industry is increasingly improved thanks to the development of training facilities.
 However, the above survey shows that, in order to meet the job requirements in the period of global economic integration, it is necessary to improve the capacity and professional education level of management personnel, especially in the group of deputy department heads and supervisors.

 According to information shared at the workshop, Vietnam currently has 192 tourism training establishments distributed evenly across tourism sub-regions.
-Of these, 62 universities, 10 colleges specializing in tourism training, 45 colleges with tourism majors, and 75 secondary schools and vocational training centers.
+Of these, 62 universities, 10 colleges specializing in tourism training, 45 colleges with tourism majors and 75 secondary schools and vocational training centers.

-However, according to Master Nguyen Thi Diem Tuyet, Deputy Head of the Faculty of Tourism at Van Hien University, in the context of increasingly deep international integration, the labor force has not yet met the requirements of foreign language proficiency, especially rare foreign languages.
+However, according to Ms. Nguyen Thi Diem Tuyet, Deputy Head of the Faculty of Tourism at Van Hien University, in the context of increasingly deep international integration, the labor force has not yet met the requirements of foreign language proficiency, especially rare foreign languages.
 Leadership, management and administration capacity are also not commensurate with the requirements of a key economic sector such as tourism.
 "The quality of teaching at educational institutions is still low, lacking practicality...
-Enterprises must retrain to suit the culture and operating standards of enterprises," Master Tuyet added.
+Enterprises must retrain to suit the culture and operating standards of enterprises," Ms. Tuyet added.

 Speaking at the workshop, Professor Truong Quang Vinh, Department of International Relations, Business Relations and Student Affairs, Long An University of Industry and Economics, said that after the Covid-19 pandemic, human resources in the tourism industry need to be supplemented.